 Discretionary Grants

-6. (1) CILEx Regulation may make Discretionary Grants to Eligible Persons to
+6. (1) CILEx Regulation may make Discretionary Grants from the Fund to Eligible Persons to:

-(a) compensate (in whole or in part) for losses suffered as a direct consequence of a dishonest misappropriation or a dishonest failure to account by an Authorised Entity in the course of providing to that person Legal Services of a type which that entity was authorised by CILEx Regulation to provide; or
+(a) compensate (in whole or in part) for losses suffered by Eligible Persons as a direct consequence of a dishonest misappropriation or a dishonest failure to account by an Authorised Entity in the course of providing to that person Legal Services of a type which that entity was authorised by CILEx Regulation to provide; or

 (b) compensate (in whole or in part) a person in respect of the civil liability of an Authorised Entity which, contrary to the CILEx Professional Indemnity Insurance Rules, does not have in place a policy of qualifying insurance against which a claim in respect of that civil liability can be made.

-(2) A grant may not be made in excess of funds available under these compensation arrangements or in respect of any loss:
+(2) A Discretionary Grant may not be made in excess of funds available under these compensation arrangements or in respect of any loss:

 (a) arising solely by reason of the professional negligence of an Authorised Entity;